Dance mat reviews

 site, was kind enough to write this for us after having build four mats like these.
 Right, this is french, and I

-understand too little in the world of manual work to do the translation... still this is full of self explanatory pictures
+understand too little in the world of DIY to do the translation... still this is full of self explanatory pictures

 so I guess it is OK for you!